sassoftware/viya4-iac-k8s/docs/user/ScriptUsage.md

 ### Display Terraform Outputs - `vSphere`

-Once your resources have been created using the `oss-k8s.sh` command, you can display Terraform output values by running the `viya4-iac-k8s` script using the `output` command:
+Once your resources have been created using the `oss-k8s.sh` command, you can display Terraform output values by running the `oss-k8s.sh` script using the `tf` option:

 ```bash
 ./oss-k8s.sh tf output -state /workspace/terraform.tfstate